zkisaboss/reorderedwordlist/README.md

   <a href="https://github.com/zkisaboss/reorderedwordlist/blob/main/LICENSE" rel="nofollow"><img src="https://img.shields.io/github/license/zkisaboss/reorderedwordlist" alt="License"></a>
 </p>

 **Skribbl Autoguesser** is a userscript designed to enhance your experience on [Skribbl.io](https://www.skribbl.io/) by automatically suggesting words during gameplay.
-It builds on the original WordSleuth script, offering advanced features to improve your guessing accuracy and gameplay experience.
+It builds on the original WordSleuth script, offering new advanced features to improve your guessing accuracy and gameplay experience.

 ## Features

-- **Auto Guessing**: Automatically submits guesses based on the context of the game.
+- **Auto Guessing**: Automatically generate and submit guesses based on the context of the game.
-- **Dynamic Word List**: Continuously updated with new words from the latest wordlist.
+- **Dynamic Word List**: Continuously updated with new words.
-- **Customizable UI**: Easily toggle auto guessing and export new words.
+- **Export New Words**: Export new words and contribute to the wordlist to improve the script.
-- **Real-time Feedback**: Adjusts suggestions based on chat messages and hints.
+- **Real-time Feedback**: Adjusts suggestions based on chat messages and hints (more advanced than wordsleuth).
 - **Multi-language Support**: Available in Chinese, Hindi, Spanish, and more.

 ## Installation